Axvser/FastHotKeyForWPF/README.md

         {
             base.OnSourceInitialized(e);

-            // Just make sure to register later than the window completes initialization
+            // Here you get the window handle, and once you're done, you can use the hotkey registration, modification, and other functions provided by the library
+            GlobalHotKey.Awake();

             // Add HotKey
             GlobalHotKey.Register(ModifierKeys.Ctrl | ModifierKeys.Alt, // modifiers